Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_rhel/SetupOSRequirementsRhel.rst

 If this is a production server, oit's more than likely that you want to assign a static IP to the VM.
 Here is how you do this.

+.. note:: Only do this is it wasn't done during installation or requires updating.
+    If you installed the GUI you can configure the static IP address with the GUI.

 ----